North Korea offers the first official confirmation that it has detained US soldier Travis King

 U.S. officials say he has been declared AWOL, which can be punished by confinement in the brig, forfeiture of pay or dishonorable discharge with the severity based on their time away and whether they were apprehended or returned on their own.

-Associated Press writers Lolita C. Baldor and Eric Tucker in Washington contributed to this report.
+Associated Press writers Lolita C. Baldor and Eric Tucker in Washington, D.C., contributed to this report.